University of Delaware Alternative Breaks

 Disaster Relief and Environmental Justice

-Join other service- and social justice-minded individuals and apply for UD Alternative Break’s annual winter service program!
-Partnering with Community Collaborations International, 25 UD students will travel to Puerto Rico during Winter Session to work on disaster relief and environmental justice service projects valuable to local communities.
-Prepare for an amazing week of bonding with your peers and experience learning about social justice issues firsthand!
-Most of all, participants will leave Puerto Rico feeling inspired to make tangible sustainability and disaster relief-based change in their local community.
-The trip cost is yet to be finalized but will most likely range between $1600 – $1800.
-Grants are available based on financial need!
+Join other service-minded individuals and apply for UDAB’s annual winter service program!
+Students will travel to Puerto Rico during winter session to work on community service projects valuable to the local communities.
+Get ready for one of the best experiences college can offer as you bond with your peers and have the opportunity to serve in a beautiful place!
+Most of all, participants will leave Puerto Rico feeling inspired to make tangible sustainability-based change in the UD community.
+The program cost is yet to be finalized, but will most likely range between $1600 – $1800, before financial aid.
+The fee covers all travel, food and housing.

 Spring Programs